 As a teacher, you have to stick to a curriculum.
 The expectations are the same for everyone.
-You do have a personalized approach to each individual, but they still have to learn the same things.
+You do have a personalized approach to each, but they still have to learn the same things.
 They have to take the same standardized exams after all.

 There’s one thing many teachers worry about: students losing their natural creativity somewhere along the attempts to comply with the norms.
 All those worksheets and tests don’t leave much space for creative growth.
 As a teacher, you have a responsibility to nurture the seed of creativity in each student in your classroom.
 You must find time and energy for that.